Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations provided, so description carries full burden.
-Discloses that URL will be fetched and returns filename for use in nodes.
-Lacks details on file size limits, supported formats, or error scenarios.
+No annotations; description adds that URL is fetched and output filename is for workflow nodes.
+Lacks details on limits, supported formats, or side effects beyond overwrite param.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.